top of page

 Notable architect Carleton Adams designed the Tudor Gothic-style structure.
 St. James received a Recorded Texas Historical Marker in 1986 and a City of Waco Historic Landmark designation in 2017.
 It was placed on the National Register of Historic Places on Sept.
 12, 2019.

 With a desire to focus more on ministry and less on building upkeep, St. James Methodist placed their building on the market in 2015.
-The congregation now meets at 3311 Park Lake Drive and continues serving the community and worshiping together, as they have done faithfully for 147 years.
+The congregation continued meeting until 2023.

 sources: Waco Tribune articles by J.B.
 Smith (here and here) and the Handbook of Texas Online, Christopher Long